Our Lady of Providence is a Marion devotion that began at the church of San Carlo ai Catinari in Rome, Italy.

 Our Lady of Providence in New York City

-There is an Our Lady of Providence Mass in Spanish at Saint Patrick’s Cathedral in Midtown East, Manhattan on Sunday, November 19, 2017 at 4 pm.
+There is usually an Our Lady of Providence Mass in Spanish at Saint Patrick’s Cathedral in Midtown East, Manhattan around her feast day.